 Are alphabet shares illegal in the UK?

 No. Alphabet shares are a legitimate company law mechanism under s.629 CA 2006 for creating different classes of shares with different rights.
-The tax risk arises purely when the structure is used to divert income in a way that triggers the settlements legislation (ITTOIA 2005) or masks what is fundamentally employment income.
+The tax risk arises when the structure is used to divert income in a way that engages the settlements legislation under ITTOIA 2005, or when dividends are paid that are effectively salary in a different form.

 Does the Arctic Systems case mean my spouse's alphabet share dividend is safe?